Buhari Promises Sustained Funding of Trans-Saharan Highways - THISDAYLIVE

 “It would continue to receive the desired attention so that it facilitates not only economic activities but also regional and continental integration,” he said.

-In his address, the Minister of Works and Housing, Mr. Babatunde Fashola, said 80 per cent of the 9, 895 kilometres Trans-Saharan Highway, which transverses six African countries, had been asphalted.
+In his address, the Minister of Works and Housing, Babatunde Fashola, said 80 per cent of the 9,895 kilometres trans-Saharan highway, which transverses six African countries had been asphalted.

 Fashola said no effort would be spared to complete the remaining 20 per cent of the highway, which is earth road.